Simply put, Preventative Maintenance is scheduled checks (Programmed Maintenance) done regularly over time.

 - Predictive building maintenance saves costs, time

-WPBS Services is a Preventative Maintenance Company in Sydney & has a Comprehensive Property Maintenance Management System including regular Preventative Maintenance Checklists.
+WPBS Services is a Preventative Maintenance Company in Sydney and has a Comprehensive Property Maintenance Management System including regular Preventative Maintenance Checklists.
 We have the ability to manage the whole process for you so you can focus on the things that are important in your days, weeks and months.

 Our Programmed Property Maintenance is planned to meet your specific requirements, whether you have one site or multiple sites.